GlitcherOG/Project-Mcomm/README.md

 ## FAQ
 - PAL and NTSC Cant play together at this stage
-- Without Port Forwarding you can still play however it will be limited.
+- Without Port Forwarding for UDP 3658-3659 you can still play however it will be limited.
 You will only be able to challange people who have port forwarded and wont be able to receive challanges
+- You wont be able to challange people who havent port forwarded UDP 3658-3659
 - gateway address is the address for your router on the local network (e.g. 192.168.0.1) can be found out using the cmd and ipconfig command